bleaktwig/yuadrem-wiki/docs/world/northern_territories.md

 #### Krudzal Nation
 Krudzal was once a proud nation, locked in an everlasting war with the giants<!-- TODO.
 Link. -->.
-It now only spans three small islets: Krugghom, Coldmist, and the Steldan Mountains<!-- TODO.
+It now only spans three small isolas: Krugghom, Coldmist, and the Steldan Mountains<!-- TODO.
 Add to map. -->.
-The islets are connected through a complex network of caverns and short highways through the nix.
+The isolas are connected through a complex network of caverns and short highways through the nix.

 In total, the nation has a population of about 80,000 inhabitants, mostly irds.
 They are known for their extreme resilience, managing to acclimate both to the harsh habitat and to the nix.

 #### Ribinhep Communes
 In addition to the irds, small ume communes roam the Red Fjord and Stinos.
-While they mostly stay in the former, their merchants approach both the Steldan and the Coldmist islets on a regular basis.
+While they mostly stay in the former, their merchants approach both the Steldan and the Coldmist isolas on a regular basis.
 These umes are nomadic, and are able to roam the nix thanks to their qualars<!-- TODO.
 Link. -->.
 It is impossible to ascertain their exact population number, but it is estimated to be in the few thousands.